xuankimtran/docs-1/pages/katalon-analytics/docs/ip-settings.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-aug-ip-whitelist-setting/ip-address-restrictions-section.png"  width=100% alt="ip address restrictions section">

-4. Enter valid IP addresses or ranges you want to allow access.
+4. Enter the valid IP addresses or IP address ranges you wish to whitelist.

 5. Click **Update**.

 After configuring IP Address Restrictions, only IP addresses you have entered have access to your system (the whitelist).